Alcohol consumption in Ireland

 This corresponds to on average, every person aged 15 years and over in Ireland drinking 4 pints of beer, 26 pints of cider, 29 bottles of wine, and 9 bottles of vodka in 2023.
 In 2023, Ireland consumed the following of pure alcohol per capita in 2022: 4.3 litres of beer; 2.8 litres of wine; 2.3 litres of spirits, and 0.6 litres of cider.

 The most recent data (2019) available from the World Health Organisation shows that in Ireland, total per capita (15+) alcohol consumption in litres of pure alcohol is 11.7 litres.
-This includes both recorded and unrecorded per capita consumption from 2016-2018, which together provides a more accurate estimate of the level of alcohol use in a country and as a result, illustrates trends in alcohol consumption in a more precise way.
+This includes both recorded and unrecorded per capita consumption from 2016-2018, which together provide a more accurate estimate of the level of alcohol use in a country and as a result, illustrates trends in alcohol consumption in a more precise way.
 The WHO (World Health Organisation) predicts that total per capita (15+) consumption would reach 13.5 litres in 2020 and 13.9 litres in 2025 in Ireland.
 In 2010, this same figure was 12.21 litres.

 Recorded consumption per capita was 10.8 litres in 2019, 19% higher than the stated aim of the Irish Government to reduce per capita alcohol consumption in Ireland to 9.1 litres by 2020.
 Unrecorded per capita (15+) alcohol consumption in Ireland accounted for 1.4 litres in 2019.